-Site Layout for the Cork Summer Show is as indicated in the attached map.
+Site layout for the Cork Summer Show is as indicated in the attached map.
 Please refer to scale drawing for detail.

-The exhibition area of the Show site is central on the site with parking provided to the east and west as outlined below.
-The locations of the Joint Control Centre, Event Medical Centre, and a designated Missing Children area are indicated on the drawings and their locations signposted on site.
+The exhibition area of the Show site is at the centre of the site, with parking provided to the east and west as outlined below.
+The locations of the Joint Control Centre, Event Medical Centre and a designated Missing Children area are indicated on the drawings and their locations signposted on site.